-Fans of this blanket love that its machine washable, solidly made, and comes with a low price tag.
+Fans of this blanket love that it’s machine-washable, solidly made, and comes with a low price tag.

 Best personalized baby blanket

-Parents say these blankets are super soft, and even softer after one trip through the washing machine.
+Parents say these blankets are super soft, and even softer after just one trip through the washing machine.

 Best wearable baby blanket